Saskatchewan United Party: Jon Hromek (2024)

 On May 16, 2024, Wilson announced that she would step down as party leader, although she still intended to run for SUP in the 2024 election.
 Former deputy leader Jon Hromek, who had donated $200,000 to the party, was appointed as the new SUP leader.
 In September 2024, two more former Saskatchewan Party MLAs, Greg Brkich and Denis Allchurch, announced that they would run for SUP in the fall election.
 Brkich and Allchurch—the latter of whom had lost the Saskatchewan Party nomination to Scott Moe in Rosthern-Shellbrook before the 2011 election—expressed dissatisfaction with the direction of the Saskatchewan Party under Moe's leadership.

 Hromek launched the party's campaign on October 2, 2024, stating that he hoped to have at least two candidates elected to the Legislative Assembly.
 However, no SUP candidates were elected, and Wilson lost the party's sole seat in the Saskatchewan Rivers riding to Saskatchewan Party candidate Eric Schmalz.
 The party received nearly four percent of the popular vote, which earned it a distant third-place finish.
 Hromek stated that SUP "can hold our head high and be proud of ourselves with what we accomplished", taking credit for pressuring the Saskatchewan Party to move further right in its policies.

 On December 30, 2024, Hromek announced his resignation as SUP leader.
 In January 2025, he stated that after the election he believed that conservatives in the province saw the Saskatchewan Party as offering the best vehicle for right-wing politics in the province, and expressed an interest in running for the party's leadership, encouraging SUP supporters to sign up for Saskatchewan Party memberships.

-Doug Forster (2025–present)
+Doug Forster (2025)

 On January 28, 2025, Doug Forster became the interim leader.
 The party announced this on January 31.
 He was the SUP candidate in Yorkton in the 2024 election.
 He is a member of the City of Yorkton Planning Commission and a director at the Yorkton Chamber of Commerce.

+On November 6, 2025, Forster left the role of interim leader.
+This move was announced by the party on November 27.

+Dwight Bunyan (2025—present)

+On December 4, 2025, Dwight Bunyan was listed as the new interim party leader.
+He also serves as president of the party.